mawrkus/js-unit-testing-guide/README.md

 });
 ```

 We created a permanent storage of data.
 What happens if we do not properly clean it between tests?
 We might affect the result of other tests.
+By using dependency injection, we can prevent this behaviour:

 **:)**